immuni-app/immuni-documentation/Technology Description.md

 2. The A/G Framework verifies whether there is a Match between one or more TEKs in the TEK Chunks and the locally stored RPIs.
 3. For each Matching TEK—and, therefore, each Exposure—the A/G Framework computes a Total Risk Score using a simple, publicly available risk model with parameters set by the App.
 4. The A/G Framework generates an Exposure Detection Summary, which includes the maximum Total Risk Score across all Exposures for the TEK Chunks.
-5. If the maximum Total Risk Score exceeds a certain threshold, the App has the A/G Framework provide an Exposure Info for each Exposure for the TEK Chunks (this triggers an operating system alert to the user) and notifies the user that they may be at risk.
-The exact recommendations offered by the App depend on the maximum Total Risk Score.
+5. If the maximum Total Risk Score exceeds a certain threshold, the App has the A/G Framework provide for the TEK Chunks the Exposure Info for each Exposure (this triggers an operating system alert to the user) and notifies the user that they may be at risk.

 #### TEKs upload